 One company that I worked for had a usability lab that brought focus groups in to test their screen design.
 The lab always fascinated me, but most designers are probably not going to have access to that type of resource.

-Here are a few helpful usability blog posts to check out:
+Here are a few helpful usability resources to check out:

 - The Art of Designing User Driven Websites from John Seibert at Oneextrapixel.
 This post describes process of designing a usable website.